-The biggest challenge I’ve had with a fast that lasts the entire day is that you can never predict what might happen when you go to work.
-What happens if you select your fasting day and some of your co-workers ask you out to lunch?
+The biggest challenge I’ve had with a fast that lasts the entire day is that it’s difficult to predict what may occur when you go to work.
+What happens, for example, if you are asked out to lunch on the day you’ve chosen to fast?
 I could never muster the courage to explain that I was fasting.
-Or what happens if there is a celebration and cake is brought into the office.
+Or consider another likely scenario: what if there is some celebration and a delicious cake is brought into the office.
 Could I really turn down a free cake?
-I couldn’t.
-So I devised the Mini-Fast.
-Maybe I should call it the ninja fast since it’s a bit on the elusive side.
+The truth is, I couldn’t.
+This led me to devise the Mini-Fast*.

 The Mini-Fast involves eating a vegetarian diet throughout the day.
-I try to eat only fruit, vegetables, and nuts.
-No snacks or cookies or anything on the heavy side.
-I time my last meal with the sun going down and then don’t eat anything until the next morning.
+I try to eat only fruit, vegetables, and nuts; no snacks, cookies or anything on the heavy side.
+I time my last meal with the sun going down and then don’t eat anything until the following morning.
 It’s essentially having a healthy day of eating and skipping dinner.
-The last item I will eat is normally something that I’ve found to be healthy but filling: a hard boiled egg, an orange, or a glass of 2% milk.
+The last item I will eat is normally something that I’ve found to be healthy but filling: a hard boiled egg, orange, or a glass of 2% milk.

 * It is best to plan out a quiet evening.
-Going out drinking doesn’t count in my book and you’ll most likely have an awful hangover the next morning.
+Going out drinking doesn’t count in my book and you’ll most likely have an awful hangover the next morning due to an empty stomach.
 Tuesday or Monday nights work best for me.
-Normally I spend my Mini Fast in solitude either reading or watching a movie.
+Normally I spend my Mini-Fast in solitude either reading or watching a movie.

-* When I do the Mini-Fast I tend to get tired more easily than if I had eaten.
-I know, this sounds backwards.
+* When I do the Mini-Fast I tend to get tired more easily than if I had eaten a meal.
+This sounds counter intuitive, I know.

-* The most rewarding part of the mini-fast is that I have the most vivid dreams that night.
-Normally I recall only certain blurry portions of my dreams and tend to forget most of it after I awake.
-Not when I have a mini fast.
-When I awake it often feels like the credits rolling on the silver screen, my mind is still caught in the dream.
+* The most rewarding part of the Mini-Fast for me is that I have the most vivid dreams when I go to sleep that night.
+On a normal night, I am only able to recall certain blurry portions of my dreams and tend to forget most of it or nearly all after I awake.
+This is not the case when I have a Mini-Fast.
+When I awake it often feels like the credits rolling on the silver screen, my mind still caught in the dream.

-* Hunger comes in waves.
-The first time is always the toughest.
+* Hunger comes in waves and the first Mini-Fast is always the toughest.
 You will think about food a lot more than you normally do, almost fantasize about it.
 You have to fight it as best as you can and don’t give in.
 Eventually your body will stop sending the “feed me” signal.
-The longest I’ve ever had to fight it has been 45 minutes.
+From experience, the longest I’ve ever had to fight with hunger pains has been 45 minutes.

 * Surprisingly, the next morning I wake up not feeling hungry at all although a bit weaker than normal.

 * Having a binge the following day accomplishes nothing.
-The Mini-Fast is not comfortable so the last thing you want to do is have all that sacrifice for nought.
+The Mini-Fast is not comfortable so the last thing you want to do is go through all that sacrifice for nought.
 I will generally have a larger breakfast than normal but the rest of the day is business as usual.

 * If you are a beginner, I highly suggest doing no more than one Mini-Fast per week.
-Your body won’t be used to this and you’ll weaken it too much.
-You’ll end up feeling dizzy and light-headed all day which is dangerous.
+In my opinion, your body won’t be used to such an extreme change.
+You’ll end up feeling dizzy and light-headed throughout the day which is dangerous.